 Advice to applicants 2019

-Note: Advice to Applicants should be read in conjunction with the 2019 New Colombo Plan (NCP) Scholarship Program Guidelines.
+Note: Advice to Applicants should be read in conjunction with the 2019 New Colombo Plan (NCP) Mobility Program Guidelines.

 Key changes in the 2019 round

-A number of enhancements have been made to the Scholarship Program for the 2019 round including:
+A number of enhancements have been made to the Mobility Program for the 2019 round, including:

 Lessons learned from previous rounds to assist 2019 applicants

-The following generic feedback based on applications in previous years might assist universities in nominating applicants, and applicants in preparing their written applications.
+The following generic advice might also assist universities in preparing applications.

-Thank you for your interest in the 2019 round of the New Colombo Plan Scholarship Program.
+Thank you for your interest in the 2019 round of the New Colombo Plan Mobility Program.